 The Texas Medical Board approves and certifies two types of health organizations: Non-profit Health Organizations and Non-profit Charitable Health Centers.

-Both types of non-profit health organizations (NPHO) must keep the Board informed of changes in their by-laws and boards of directors, and must file detailed reports with the Board every two years to maintain their certification.
+Only Non-profit Health Organizations certified under 162.001(b) must keep the Board informed of changes in their by-laws and boards of directors and must file detailed reports, recertification application, and fee with the Board every two years to maintain their certification.

 There are two types of NPHO approved and certified by the Board: